Dee68/milestone_project3/README.md

 ### MANUAL TESTING
-The atm application was tested by friends and collegues.Feedback was overall positive from all users.
+Various users tested the atm application.
+Feedback was overall positive from all users.

 The following functioned as intended:
 - Account creation of user works correctly and inserts user credentials to google spreadsheet.
-- Validation of user if promted for credentials
+- Validation of user if prompted for credentials
-- Shows menu of options to a logged-in user
+- Shows a menu of options to a logged-in user
-- The deposit function gives a corresponding feedback depending on the users input.
+- The deposit function gives corresponding feedback depending on the user's input.
-- Like the deposit function, the withdraw function also gives  corresponding feeback to the user depending on the input.
+- Like the deposit function, the withdraw function also gives the corresponding feedback to the user depending on the input.
-- On demand logged-in user can get details of their account or details of their transaction in a table.
+- On-demand users logged in can get details of their account or their transaction in a table.

 The following were also tested and function correctly:
-- Every input of users are validated and corresponding error/success message are displayed.
+- Every input of users is validated, and the corresponding error/success message is displayed.
-- The google spreadsheet is updated on every successful creation of a user account and updated on every deposit or withdraw operation by the user.
+- The google spreadsheet is updated on every successful creation of an account.
+- On every deposit or withdraw function call, the google spreadsheet is updated.

 ## DEPLOYMENT